Sunkian/Data_analytics_platform/README.md

 ## Approach

-A small draft of the proposed architecture can be found in the 'images/Graph.png'.
+A first draft of the proposed software architecture can be found in the 'images/Graph.png'.

 Evalution :
 In order to evaluate if the generated SQL code is valid, there are multiple methods that can be used :